Using artboards

 Transcript

-Hi, in this video we’re going to look at artboards.
-So artboards is a new feature that came out in photoshop CC2015.
-Now if you’re using a later version it’s going to work fine.
-If you’re using an earlier version though, there was no such thing as artboards in 2014.
-So what you’re going to have to do is, you’re going to have to use just separate pages.
-But if you are using my version or later, essentially, all they are is a way of having multiple pages on the one document rather than separating them into separate photoshop documents.
+Hi.
+In this video we're gonna look at Artboards.
+So Artboards is a new feature that came out in Photoshop CC 2015.
+Now if you're using a later version, it's gonna work fine.
+If you're using an earlier version, though, there was no such thing as Artboards in 2014.
+So what you are gonna have to do is you are gonna have to use just separate pages.

-Right, so the last view we’re going to do is the mobile view - so we’re going to go along to layer, new, then we go to artboard, and we’re going to pick mobile and this ones going to be 360 pixels.
-Ok, that’s just the name along the top there – I need to change the pixels down the bottom here and we use the same height and we’ll click ok.
-Great.
-So we’ve got tablet view, desktop view and mobile view all next to each other.
+So the last view we're gonna do is the mobile view.
+So we're going to go along to layer new, we're gonna go to art board and we're gonna pick mobile.
+And this one is going to be, uh, 360 pixels.
+Okay?
+That's just the name along the top there.
+I need to actually change the pixels down the bottom here and we'll use the same height and we'll click.

-Now where it becomes quite useful is when you start designing across all three and you want to make sure they’re all consistent.
-So lets say that I’m going to use my rectangle tool – I’m going to pick a swatch colour in here – any old random colour and – not that colour – so one of the big perks for using artboards is the fact that I can draw something that is actually quite far over the edge here – can you see its quite over the edge here and I let go.
-See it crops it down to my desktop view?
-It’s a nice little feature.
+Okay, great.
+So we've got tablet view, desktop view, and mobile view all next to each other.
+Now, where it becomes quite useful is when you start designing across all three and you wanna make sure they're all consistent.
+So let's say that I'm gonna use my rectangle tool.
+I'm gonna pick a swatch color in here, any old random color and not that color.
+So one of the big perks for using artboards is the fact that I can, um, draw something that's actually quite far over the edge here.

 • Powered by Marvin